 - To generate the necessary BOA base code, you must use the "-boa" option with the idl2java tool.
-For more information on using idl2java to generate the code, see "IDL to Java mapping." - Because the BOA_init() is no longer available under org.omg.CORBA.ORB, you must cast the VisiBroker ORB to com.borland.vbroker.CORBA.ORB. - Because the BOA class is no longer available in the org.omg.CORBA package, you must now refer to it in the com.borland.vbroker.CORBA package.
-For more information on the VisiBroker ORB package, see VisiBroker for Java APIs.
+For more information on using idl2java to generate the code, see "Using the BOA with VisiBroker". - Because the BOA\init() is no longer available under org.omg.CORBA.ORB, you must cast the VisiBroker ORB to com.inprise.vbroker.CORBA.ORB. - Because the BOA class is no longer available in the org.omg.CORBA package, you must now refer to it in the com.inprise.vbroker.CORBA package.
+For more information on the VisiBroker ORB package, see the VisiBroker for Java APIs documentation.